jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 - **Arabic parts**: Pars Fortunae, both with and without sect.

-- **Mathematical points**: Mean Node and True Node, the vernal point (Zero Aries) and foour calculations for the apogee of the Moon:
+- **Mathematical points**: Mean Node and True Node, the vernal point (Zero Aries), Dragon and Beast (according to Black Lights Astrology) and four calculations for the apogee of the Moon:
     - Mean, Corrected, Interpolated and according to Duval (calculation by Cees Jansen).

 - **Centaurs**: Chiron, Nessus and Pholus.